 “Supreme Leader Snoke is quite an enigmatic character, and strangely vulnerable at the same time as being quite powerful.
 Obviously he has a huge agenda.
 He has suffered a lot of damage.
 As I said, there is a strange vulnerability to him, which belies his true agenda, I suppose.”

 This notion of a true agenda may have some fans wondering if Snoke is still hiding a secret or two.
-Perhaps we’ll learn more by the time Episode VIII releases in May of 2017.
+Perhaps we’ll learn more by the time Star Wars: Episode VIII hits theaters.